 If you’re an avid fly fisher like me, fly tying is a great way to enjoy your hobby – even when you can’t be on the water!
 Tying your own flies can save you money and teach you more about fish – and it’s great fun too.
 But you do need a few essential tools to get started, and a fly tying vise is one of the most important!

-Read on to find the best fly tying vise for your needs.
-We’ve covered everything from budget models (that still work well!) to premium rotary fly tying vises that will take your hobby to the next level.
-Plus, you can discover exactly what you should be looking for in our Buyer’s Guide to the best fly tying vise.
+We’ve covered everything from budget models (that still work well!) to premium rotary vises that will take your hobby to the next level.
+Plus, you can discover exactly what you should be looking for in our Buyer’s Guide down the bottom.

 Now you know what to look for, let’s get onto the fly tying vises themselves.
 Here’s our round-up of the best fly tying vises on the market!